-This report follows on from an earlier report 323-2024 in December 2024 which proposed the closure of the castle, museum and grounds.
+This report follows on from an earlier report 323-2024 in December 2024 which proposed the closure of the castle, museum, and grounds.
 The decision of the Committee was to defer the decision to allow engagement with Historic Environment Scotland and Scottish Ministers over the long-term funding and management of the castle, museum and grounds and engagement with any other interested parties.
-This report recommends that the castle, museum and grounds remain open across the year as is the current operating model, which will ensure a positive impact for older people to retain access.
+This report recommends that the castle, museum, and grounds remain open over the summer period, reflecting the level of visits over this time, with access to the grounds maintained over the winter months, which will ensure a positive impact for older people to retain a level of access.